1 Definition of terms

 The Supplier can take no responsibility for services provided through them or otherwise by third parties, including the Hosting of the Client’s Website, although the Supplier will endeavour to ensure that Website downtime is kept to a minimum.

 Errors in the Work (both technical and typographical) attributable to the Supplier will be corrected free of charge.
 However, the Supplier reserves the right to charge a reasonable fee for correction of errors or for making changes for which the Supplier is not responsible, including, but not limited to malicious modification of the Work by a third party, typographical errors contained in materials provided to the Supplier by the Client, and changes requested by the Client after the Work has been delivered to the Client.
 Any errors made by the Supplier should be reported to the Supplier by the Client, in writing, within 30 days of the delivery of the Work.
 The Supplier is not responsible for correcting any errors after this 30-day review period.

-Any and all communications between the Supplier and the Client are via email only.
-The Supplier does not provide support via telephone, SMS, or any other medium.
+Unless otherwise agreed, any and all communications between the Supplier and the Client are via email only.
+The Supplier does not provide support via telephone, SMS, Facebook Messenger, or any other medium.